 Each year, up to ten (10) technically diverse and geographically dispersed individuals from each category will serve as IEEE Signal Processing Society Distinguished Lecturers and Distinguished Industry Speakers.
 Up to five (5) new individuals from each category will be appointed each year, and their formal term of appointment will be two calendar years.
 The nomination and selection process is handled by the Society’s Awards Board with the eventual concurrence of the Board of Governors.

-New this year, nominations should be submitted through the new online nomination system, which can be found here.
+This year, nominations should be submitted through the online nomination system, which can be found here.
 When making your nomination, please provide the following information:

 © Copyright 2023 IEEE – All rights reserved.
 Use of this website signifies your agreement to the IEEE Terms and Conditions.